 Transport and Emplacement Vehicle Braking Processes-The TEV braking processes are designed to prevent a runaway condition.
-The primary method for slowing and stopping the TEV is through an electric motor braking process.
-The use of high-torque motors with integral disc brakes and high-ratio gearboxes mechanically limit the maximum speed the TEV can attain.
+The primary method for slowing and stopping the TEV is through an electric motor braking process that uses high-torque drive motors with high-ratio gearboxes to mechanically limit the maximum speed the TEV can attain.
 These same operating parameters serve to slow or stop the TEV when power is decreased or cut off.
+The drive motors include integral disc brakes that support the braking process and minimize the potential of a TEV runaway.
 The integral disc brakes are released electrically and applied mechanically and operate on the fail safe principle that when the electrical supply is interrupted for any reason, the brake is applied automatically.
 The TEV is also equipped with rail brakes that are applied automatically upon loss of power.
 To the extent practical, the TEV drive and braking components are based on proven and commercially available technology, primarily nuclear and heavy industrial crane applications.
 The data and information from these applications and the design recommendations of ASME NOG-1-2004 provide an established basis to support development of a TEV design that meets or exceeds specified performance and reliability requirements.
 TEV components are based on proven technology and industry applications.
-Nonetheless, TEV components will be evaluated and refined as the TEV design progresses to ensure drive system and braking performance and reliability (BSC 2008c, Sections 2.1, 3.3.2, 3.3.3, and 3.3.4).
+Nonetheless, TEV components will be evaluated and refined as the TEV design progresses to ensure drive system and braking performance and reliability (BSC 2008c, Sections 2.1, 3.3.2, 3.3.3, 3.3.4, and 4.0).

 The preclosure safety analysis performed for the TEV evaluates the drive and braking process design and potentially related hazards and event sequences to assess potential impacts and identify system reliability rates.
 The safety analysis establishes expected reliability rates for the braking process using nuclear and industrial accident report data and fault-tree analyses.
-To limit the potential for a runaway, the reliability goal for the TEV is established such that a potential breach of the waste package due to a runaway event will have a probability of occurrence of less than or equal to 2.0×10^{-9} per transport (Sections 1.6, 1.7, and 1.9) (BSC 2008c, Section 3.1.1).
+To limit the potential for a runaway, the reliability goal for the TEV is established such that a potential breach of the waste package due to a runaway event will have a probability of occurrence of less than or equal to $2.0 \times 10^{-9}$ per transport (Sections 1.6, 1.7, and 1.9) (BSC 2008c, Section 3.1.1).
 With this level of reliability, event sequences involving a TEV runaway are beyond Category 2 (Section 1.7).